 Campus Ministries at the university is offered in numerous ways.
 First, bi-weekly chapels are designed to relevantly engage the WPU community around our mission as a Christ-centered, Urban, Diverse, and Liberal Arts environment.
 Second, students have the opportunity to participate in student-led chapels that provide experiences for practicing the rewarding and challenging work of spiritual disciplines such as community, prayer, and reflection.
 Third, small group and discipleship offerings encourage deepened community and accountability.
 Fourth, a thriving and challenging service program is designed to meet the physical, emotional, and spiritual needs of the Portland area residents, which includes our annual Common Day of Service and the Martin Luther King Jr. College Service Day.
-Fifth, Warner Pacific offers cross-cultural missions opportunities during summer, Christmas and spiritual outings are offered over the course of the year.
+Fifth, Warner Pacific offers cross-cultural missions opportunities during summer, Christmas and spring breaks to challenge students to serve and grow.
+Lastly, periodic retreats and relaxing spiritual outings are offered over the course of the year.